British Gas may be split up as government chides sector on prices

 LONDON Former gas monopoly British Gas might be broken up to put a stop to excessive profit margins charged by Britain's biggest gas supplier, Energy Secretary Ed Davey said on Monday, responding to an industry review by regulators.

-Soaring energy costs have become a big political issue in Britain since oppostition Labour leader Ed Miliband said in September he would freeze consumers' bills for 20 months if he wins the next national election in 2015.
+Soaring energy costs have become a big political issue in Britain since opposition Labor leader Ed Miliband said in September he would freeze consumers' bills for 20 months if he wins the next national election in 2015.

 "There is evidence that British Gas, the company with the largest share of the gas domestic supply market, has tended to charge one of the highest prices over the past 3 years, and has been on average the most profitable," Liberal Democrat Davey said in a letter to the head of energy regulator Ofgem.